-(((30))) (31) "Supplier" means a person who holds a federal certificate of registry issued under the internal revenue code and authorizes the person to engage in tax-free transactions of fuel in the bulk transfer-terminal system.

-- $((\frac{31}{31}))$ (32) "Terminal" means a fuel storage and distribution facility that has been assigned a terminal control number by the internal revenue service. - 8 $((\frac{(32)}{)})$ "Terminal operator" means a person who owns, 9 operates, or otherwise controls a terminal. - (((33))) (34) "Two-party exchange" or "buy-sell agreement" means a transaction in which taxable fuel is transferred from one licensed supplier to another licensed supplier whereby the supplier that is the position holder agrees to deliver taxable fuel to the other supplier or the other supplier's customer at the terminal at which the delivering supplier is the position holder. - 16 (35) "United States" means a state of the United States, the 17 District of Columbia, the Commonwealth of Puerto Rico, or a territory 18 or insular possession subject to the jurisdiction of the United 19 States.
-"United States" also includes all federally recognized tribal 20 reservations and federal trust lands within the geographic boundaries 21 of the United States as they exist now or in the future. - 22 Sec.
-203. RCW 82.38.030 and 2015 3rd sp.s. c 44 s 103 are each 23 amended to read as follows: - (1) There is levied and imposed upon fuel licensees a tax at the rate of ((twenty-three)) 23 cents per gallon of fuel. - (2) Beginning July 1, 2003, an additional and cumulative tax rate of five cents per gallon of fuel is imposed on fuel licensees.
-This subsection (2) expires when the bonds issued for transportation 2003 projects are retired. - 30 (3) Beginning July 1, 2005, an additional and cumulative tax rate 31 of three cents per gallon of fuel is imposed on fuel licensees. - 32 (4) Beginning July 1, 2006, an additional and cumulative tax rate 33 of three cents per gallon of fuel is imposed on fuel licensees. - 34 (5) Beginning July 1, 2007, an additional and cumulative tax rate 35 of two cents per gallon of fuel is imposed on fuel licensees. - 36 (6) Beginning July 1, 2008, an additional and cumulative tax rate 37 of one and one-half cents per gallon of fuel is imposed on fuel 38 licensees.
+- (30) "Supplier" means a person who holds a federal certificate of registry issued under the internal revenue code and authorizes the person to engage in tax-free transactions of fuel in the bulk transfer-terminal system. - (31) "Terminal" means a fuel storage and distribution facility that has been assigned a terminal control number by the internal revenue service. - 10 (32) "Terminal operator" means a person who owns, operates, or 11 otherwise controls a terminal. - (33) "Two-party exchange" or "buy-sell agreement" means a transaction in which taxable fuel is transferred from one licensed supplier to another licensed supplier whereby the supplier that is the position holder agrees to deliver taxable fuel to the other supplier or the other supplier's customer at the terminal at which the delivering supplier is the position holder. - 18 (34) "United States" means a state of the United States, the 19 District of Columbia, the Commonwealth of Puerto Rico, or a territory 20 or insular possession subject to the jurisdiction of the United 21 States.
+"United States" also includes all federally recognized tribal 22 reservations and federal trust lands within the geographic boundaries 23 of the United States as they exist now or in the future. - 24 Sec.
+203. RCW 82.38.030 and 2015 3rd sp.s. c 44 s 103 are each 25 amended to read as follows: - (1) There is levied and imposed upon fuel licensees a tax at the rate of ((twenty-three)) 23 cents per gallon of fuel. - (2) Beginning July 1, 2003, an additional and cumulative tax rate of five cents per gallon of fuel is imposed on fuel licensees.
+This subsection (2) expires when the bonds issued for transportation 2003 projects are retired. - 32 (3) Beginning July 1, 2005, an additional and cumulative tax rate 33 of three cents per gallon of fuel is imposed on fuel licensees. - 34 (4) Beginning July 1, 2006, an additional and cumulative tax rate 35 of three cents per gallon of fuel is imposed on fuel licensees. - 36 (5) Beginning July 1, 2007, an additional and cumulative tax rate 37 of two cents per gallon of fuel is imposed on fuel licensees.